JvThunder/PEMS08-Traffic-Flow-Forecasting/README.md

 ## References
 - Guo, S., Lin, Y., Feng, N., Song, C., & Wan, H. (2019).
 Attention Based Spatial-Temporal Graph Convolutional Networks for Traffic Flow Forecasting.
 Proceedings of the AAAI Conference on Artificial Intelligence, 33(01), 922-929. https://doi.org/10.1609/aaai.v33i01.3301922.
+- Black, S. (2020, November).
+What's happening in my LSTM layer?
+Towards Data Science. https://towardsdatascience.com/whats-happening-in-my-lstm-layer-dd8110ecc52f
 - ChatGPT is used for debugging, clarification of concepts, and the writing of comments and descriptions.
+- DALL-E 2 is used for generating the banner image in this README document.
 - Special thanks to our Lab TA Ng Wen Zheng Terence for providing valuable feedbacks for our project.
     <img src="https://user-images.githubusercontent.com/26087840/233735987-30b47e33-90ab-4a2d-870a-8e5546578256.png" width="480px"></img>